-Upon the consummation of this offering, our authorized capital stock will consist of shares of common stock, \$.01 par value per share and shares of preferred stock.
+Upon the consummation of this offering, our authorized capital stock will consist of 200,000,000 shares of common stock, \$.01 par value per share and 5,000,000 shares of preferred stock.
 The one share of Series B preferred stock and one share of Series C preferred stock that are currently outstanding will be redeemed concurrent with the consummation of this offering.
-Upon consummation of this offering, shares of common stock will be reserved for issuance under our 2010 Stock Plan.
+Upon consummation of this offering, 2,130,000 shares of common stock will be reserved for issuance under our 2010 Stock Plan.
+A 23.75-for-one stock split of our common stock will become effective prior to the consummation of this offering.
+We will issue cash in lieu of fractional shares in connection with this stock split.
+Unless otherwise specified herein, all share information included in this prospectus has been adjusted to give effect to this stock split.

-As of March 25, 2010, there were 607,231 shares of common stock outstanding held by 20 stockholders of record.
+As of March 25, 2010, there were 14,421,736 shares of common stock outstanding held by 20 stockholders of record.